Fire Doors in Healthcare Facilities

 What is the difference between FD30 and FD30S?

 FD30 indicates 30 minutes fire resistance (integrity).
 FD30S indicates 30 minutes fire resistance plus smoke control through fitted smoke seals tested to I.S.
 EN 1634-3 (Sa classification).
 Under TGD B 2024 Table 36, most nursing home fire doors require smoke sealing, including protected corridors, stairway enclosures, compartment walls, and corridor subdivisions.
-Exceptions not requiring smoke sealing: lift shafts, external escape routes, and cavity barriers.
+Exceptions not requiring smoke sealing include lift shafts, external escape routes, and cavity barriers.

 Who is responsible for fire door maintenance in nursing homes?